-My name is Jessica Smith.
+My name is Jessica Houston.
 I am, among other things, a paralegal, manager, and a mother of two.
 I also served six years in the Washington State National Guard as a Supply Specialist, where my unit was mobilized to areas of emergency inside Washington State, including locations devastated by flooding, fires, and other natural disasters.

 In this time, I learned the importance of organizing logistics before, during, and after a crisis.

 I was born and raised in Washington State.
 I am an avid outdoorsman, so my children and I love to enjoy our region’s natural beauty.

 When my brother began working as a volunteer firefighter, I began to pay closer attention to the hardships these courageous men and women face during our wildfire season.
 I have seen the Pacific Northwest devastated every summer by wildfires that the largely volunteer fire departments are bravely combating, while being understaffed and underfunded.
 I am so excited to be a part of an organization that gives back to the community in such a meaningful way.
 I am eager to work with our communities and their fire departments to help them preserve everything we value.